 Although psychedelics can also produce a range of negative experiences including anxiety, controlled studies have shown that psilocybin occasions experiences similar to spontaneously occurring mystical experiences in the majority of patients, with corresponding improvements in personality that may be permanent.
-Michael Pollan, in his recent New York Times Bestseller How to Change Your Mind, has written about the potential of psychedelics for transformation and transcendence.
+Michael Pollan, in his recent New York Times Bestseller How to Change Your Mind, has written about the potential of psychedelics for transformation and transcendence, and leading hospitals such as Massachusetts General Hospital have opened neuroscience research centers to study how psychedelics enhance the brain's capacity for change, and how they may help to create a new treatment for mental illness that will make the term "treatment resistant" obsolete.